 Merely increasing the color depth within a project won’t eliminate gradients if the output format has a low bit depth.
 To mitigate banding, After Effects introduces dithering of colors when the colors are converted to 8-bpc colors, including when rendering and exporting to an 8-bpc format.
 This dithering is not introduced for previews.
 To force dithering for previews, apply an 8-bpc effect that does nothing—such as the Arithmetic effect with the default values—to an adjustment layer.

 Because 16-bpc frames use half the memory of 32-bpc frames, rendering previews in a 16-bpc project is faster, and previews can be longer than in a 32-bpc project.
 8-bpc frames use even less memory, but the tradeoff between quality and performance can be obvious in some images at a project color depth of 8 bpc.

 You can use the HDR Compander effect to compress the dynamic range of a layer with an HDR footage item as its source.
-In this way, you can use tools that don’t support HDR color, such as 8-bpc and 16-bit effects.
-When you’re done, use the HDR Compander to undo the dynamic range compression.
+This way, you can use tools that don't support HDR colors, such as 8-bpc and 16-bit effects.
+When you're done, use the HDR Compander to undo the dynamic range compression.
 The HDR Highlight Compression effect lets you compress the highlight values in an HDR image so that they fall within the value range of a low dynamic range image.